NHL plans to play on, without the Red Wings

-The Red Wings’ season is all but officially over now that the NHL Players Association is voting on the league’s plan to complete the 2019-20 campaign with a 24-team tournament beginning later this summer.
+The Red Wings’ season is all but officially over now that the NHL Players Association has voted to endorse the league’s plan to complete the 2019-20 campaign with a 24-team tournament beginning later this summer.

 Mired with the NHL’s worst record when the regular season was halted due to COVID-19 concerns back in mid-March, the Red Wings won’t be part of any made-for-TV fun the league manages to pull off in the coming months.